jsolly/todoist-backlog-scheduler/README.md

 ```

 ## Setup
+1. Rename `sample.env` to .env and add your Todoist key, which is in the [integration settings view](https://todoist.com/prefs/integrations) (Developer Tab) of your Todoist app.
-1 - You can manually run the script like this in the terminal
+2. You can manually run the script like this in the terminal
 ```shell
 $ python3 schedule_tasks.py
 ```
-2 - I have also added a Github Actions file inside .github/workflows that will run the script every Sunday at 9PM.
+  - I have also added a Github Actions file inside .github/workflows that will run the script every Sunday at 9PM.
 You can change the schedule by editing the cron expression in the file.
+If you want to go this route, add your TODOIST_API_KEY to your workflow secrets.